-Ultraviolet-visible-infrared and THz spectroscopy allow to study the optical and structural properties of non-homogenous systems formed by biological fibers and biomaterials of medical interest and their interaction with water.
-Research work is also focused to the understanding of degradation phenomena of these materials caused by different aging factors (environmental, chemical, endogenous).
-Information recovered attracted the attention of companies and led to an ongoing collaboration.
+THz spectroscopy allow to study the structural properties of non-homogenous systems formed by biological fibers and biomaterials of medical interest and their interaction with water.
+Research work is focused to the understanding of degradation phenomena of these materials caused by different aging factors (environmental, endogenous).
+THz spectroscopy is also applied to probe aqueous solutions of ions in order to characterize the dielectric properties of the solvent in the THz frequency range.